shaylahinkley/gvsu-cis357-camera-camerax/docs/index.md

     ```

-13. Navigate back to the `MainActivity.kt class`.
+10. Navigate back to the `MainActivity class`.
 We will now insert the take picture function using the code below.
 This insert starts the camera to capture an image.
-You will need to have more imports at the top of the file.
-Import all the following imports at the top of the file as well (the ones you do not already have).
 Uncomment the `takePicture()` line of code in the `onRequestsPermissionsResult(...)` function.

     ``` kotlin
      private fun takePicture() {

-        val intent: Intent = Intent(MediaStore.ACTION_IMAGE_CAPTURE)
+        val intent = Intent(MediaStore.ACTION_IMAGE_CAPTURE)
-        val file: File = createFile()

-        val uri: Uri = FileProvider.getUriForFile(
-                this,
-                "com.example.android.fileprovider",
-                file
-        )
-        intent.putExtra(MediaStore.EXTRA_OUTPUT,uri)
+        if(intent.resolveActivity(packageManager)!= null) {
-        startActivityForResult(intent, REQUEST_IMAGE_CAPTURE)
+            startActivityForResult(intent, CAMERA_REQUEST_CODE)
         }
+    }
     ```

-    ``` kotlin
-    import android.app.Activity
-    import android.content.Intent
-    import android.graphics.Bitmap
-    import android.graphics.BitmapFactory
-    import android.net.Uri
-    import android.provider.MediaStore
-    import android.widget.Button
-    import android.widget.ImageView
-    import androidx.core.content.FileProvider
-    ```

-14. Insert of following line of code at the top of the `MainActivity.kt class ` outside all the functions where you defined other `val` and `var` variables.

-    ``` kotlin
-    val REQUEST_IMAGE_CAPTURE = 1
-    ```

-15. Now, after the function `takePicture()` opens the camera, we will need to capture an image.
-We will then need to show this on our `ImageView`.
-In order to get the `ImageView`, add the method to the `MainActivity.kt class`.
+11. Now, after the function `takePicture()` opens the camera, we will need to grab the image.
+We will then need to show this on our `imageView`.
+In order to get the image into the `ImageView`, add the method to the `MainActivity class`.
 There will be an error.

     ``` kotlin
     override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {
+       super.onActivityResult(requestCode, resultCode, data)
-        if (requestCode == REQUEST_IMAGE_CAPTURE && resultCode == Activity.RESULT_OK) {
+        if (resultCode == Activity.RESULT_OK) {

-            //To get the File for further usage val auxFile = File(CurrentPhotoPath)

-           var bitmap :Bitmap=BitmapFactory.decodeFile(CurrentPhotoPath)
-            imageView.setImageBitmap(bitmap)
+            when (requestCode) {
+                CAMERA_REQUEST_CODE -> {
+                    val extras = data?.getExtras()
+                    val imageBitmap = extras?.get("data") as Bitmap

+                    imageView.setImageBitmap(imageBitmap)

                 }
             }
+        }
+    }
     ```

-16. Add the followings line of code under where you defined the `var` and `val` variables at the top of the class.
+12. Add the followings line of code under where you defined the `var` and `val` variables at the top of the class.
 This will be the `Image View` that the picture shows up on.
 The `Button` will be used in another function.

     ``` kotlin